 The Colony Five Star Hike and Bike Trail Map (PDF): The 1.3 miles of hike and bike trail that run along the perimeter of the 80-acre state-of-the-art sports facility is just one of the many elements of sports, community, environment, recreation and culture found at The Colony Five Star Complex.
 The trail features five QR F.I.T. stations designed to further enhance physical fitness.
 Visitors will use their smartphone with a camera and download a free QR Code reader application available through their phone's application store.
 They will then scan the QR codes found at each station which will link to videos providing examples of different exercises which can be performed in conjunction with their walk/run along the trail.

 The Tribute Shoreline Trail

-The Tribute Shoreline Trail Map (JPG): The 3.11 mile, 10-foot wide environmentally sensitive trail begins near the Old American Golf Club on Lebanon Road and includes amenities such as a trailhead with parking and restrooms, interpretive signage highlighting cultural and native features of the lake and surrounding area, benches, picnic tables and trash / recycle receptacles at selected areas.
+The Tribute Shoreline Trail Map (JPG): The 3.11 mile, 10-foot wide environmentally sensitive trail begins near the Old American Golf Club (1015 Lebanon Road) and includes amenities such as a trailhead with parking and restrooms, interpretive signage highlighting cultural and native features of the lake and surrounding area, benches, picnic tables and trash / recycle receptacles at selected areas.
 The trail materials and proposed trail routes were carefully selected to minimize impact on the surrounding natural environment and to protect large tree stands and the designated Wildlife Habitat area.